Digging into Drag GAN and its effectiveness

 Drag GAN can be used in the following ways;

-1. Can be used to edit real images.
-By GAN inversion technique, the real image can be converted into latent code w and then the optimization step can be performed by selecting more than one pair of handle and target points inorder to edit the image as desired by the user.
-Gan inversion image editing
+and then the optimization step can be performed by selecting more than one pair of handle and target points inorder to edit the image as desired by the user. - Can be used in synthesising new images by having fine grained control of its apperance.

-3. The model is good at hallucinating occluded semantic objects, for example you can open the mouth of the lion(or any other for the purpose) in a image that has its mouth closed.
+- The model is good at hallucinating occluded semantic objects, for example you can open the mouth of the lion(or any other for the purpose) in a image that has its mouth closed.
 It shows the teeth which is originally occluded.

 There are plenty of sources online that explains how you can set up Drag GAN, so I dont wish to explain it here.